bikehopper/osm-extractor/README.md

 # OSM Extractor

-Makes OSM cutouts from the larger USA data set.
+Makes OpenStreetMap cutouts from the larger USA data set.

-## How to use

 Add a geojson file that contains a Feature into the `./polygons` directory, add a coorosponding entry in `./config.json`, then build and run docker container.